Supplier Code of Conduct

 Tangible product suppliers with conflict minerals shall be committed to demonstrating appropriate due diligence to ensure that their products are conflict-free.

-Telna reserves the right to assess and monitor the supplier’s practices regarding the Code.
+Telna reserves the right to assess and monitor the supplier's practices regarding the Code.
 Telna or a designated third party may conduct onsite audits of supplier facilities that provide products or services to Telna.
-Onsite audits may include a review of relevant supplier records, policies and work practices as well as inspection of the facilities for compliance with this Code.
+Onsite audits may include a review of relevant supplier records, policies and work practices as well as an inspection of the facilities for compliance with this Code.
 In case of non-compliance, the Supplier will take reasonable measures to meet the standards.